 Moving Oor Wullie

 With over 200 full size Oor Wullie’s on display all over Scotland, the Big Bucket Trail was Scotland’s first ever nationwide public art trail.
-Every single Oor Wullie was identical in terms of shape and size but every one of them had their own unique style and designed by many different artists from all over the country!
+Every single Oor Wullie was identical in terms of shape and size.
+Every one of them with their own unique style.
+Designed by many different artists from all over the country!

-After collecting the Wullies late on a Sunday night, we had to load them up again and take them to Prestonfield House, where they would all be put to auction in order to raise funds for all the chairties involved.
+After collecting the Wullies late on a Sunday night, we had to load them up again and take them to Prestonfield House.
+From here they would all be put to auction in order to raise funds for all the chairties involved.

-Equipped with our 2 largest 18t trucks and a single 3.5t for any additonal loads, we planned to load 28 Wullies into each 18t van, with the remainder going into the 3.5t van.
-Had this been a traditional wrap pack load we could’ve packed everything pretty tight, but given the cost of these statues, and the potential increase in value post auction, we had to take very good care of these and ensure no Wullie was touching any other Wullies.
+We left equipped with our 2 largest 18t trucks and a single 3.5t for any additonal loads.
+Planning to load 28 Wullies into each 18t van, with the remainder going into the 3.5t van.
+Had this been a traditional wrap pack load we could’ve packed everything pretty tight.
+However given the cost of these statues, and the potential increase in value post auction, we had to take very good care of these.
+Ensuring no Wullie was touching any other Wullies.

 As you can see from the pictures below we used 4 blankets for each Oor Wullie.
 One blanket went on the floor to stop the floor scratching the statue, and it also allowed the statues to slide across the floor much easier.
 We put a 2nd sheet round each head, with another sheet covering his legs, with the final sheet covering his body.

-Fortunately for us, none of the statues retained their concrete bases, so although not as heavy as they look, the statues were still pretty awkward and definitely required two men to move.
+Fortunately for us, none of the statues retained their concrete bases.
+So although not as heavy as they look, the statues were still pretty awkward.
+They definitely required two men to move.
 Once we had cleared a path and opened every door as wide as we could, we started to load all the statues into the vans.

 When we pulled up at St. Andrews Square and started to unload we were very surprised at the amount of attention we were attraccting.
-So much so we had to place someone in the back of the van at all times to act as our own security to protect the statues from any wandering hands.
-Although the initial off load went very smoothly and every big statue was carefully placed around the garden in St. Andrews Square, we had a major delay while one of the 18t trucks returned to the ECHC HQ to pick up the 90 small Oor Wullie statues and several crates of water and boxes of official Oor Wullie programs.
+So much so we had to place someone in the back of the van at all times.
+Acting as our own security to protect the statues from any wandering hands.
+Although the initial off load went very smoothly.
+Every big statue was carefully placed around the garden in St. Andrews Square, we had a major delay while one of the 18t trucks returned to the ECHC HQ to pick up the 90 small Oor Wullie statues.
+Not forgetting several crates of water and boxes of official Oor Wullie programs too!

-Sadly due to several roads in Edinburgh being closed for the filming of the new Fast & Furious movie, it took 2 hours for our truck to travel 10 miles out of town, reload and get back into St. Andrews Square.
+Sadly due to several roads in Edinburgh being closed for the filming of the new Fast & Furious movie, it took 2 hours for our truck to travel 10 miles out of town.
+Then reload and get back into St. Andrews Square.
 So by the time we finished the off-load it was almost 10 o’clock!
-Thankfully our operations manager had planned ahead, and the drivers we were using on the day hadn’t been on a driving job during the day, so they had plenty of official travel time left to complete the job.
+Thankfully our operations manager had planned ahead, and the drivers we were using on the day hadn’t been on a driving job during the day.
+Therefore they had plenty of official travel time left to complete the job.
 They were also rewarded with the morning off the next day!

-After collecting the statues late on Sunday night, our last task was to transport all the big Oor Wullies from the ECHC headquarters to Prestonfield House, in time for the auction on Thursday night.
+After collecting the statues late on Sunday night, our last task was to transport all the big Oor Wullies from the ECHC headquarters to Prestonfield House.
+Ensuring they were there in time for the auction on Thursday night.

-Loading the statues went very smoothly, and we improved on our loading technique from our previous attempt after utilising some Magliners with extra padding to move the statues quicker and easier.
+Loading the statues went very smoothly, and we improved on our loading technique from our previous attempt.
+Utilising some Magliners with extra padding to move the statues quicker and easier.

-When it came to unloading at Prestonfield, each of the statues had to be stickered with their relevant Lot No.’s, and placed in 1 of 3 different locations (left of stage, right of stage, rear stage).
+When it came to unloading at Prestonfield, each of the statues had to be stickered with their relevant Lot No.’s.
+Then placed in 1 of 3 different locations (left of stage, right of stage, rear stage).

 Once all of the statues had been unloaded and placed into 1 of the 3 locations it was time to set them up in lot order.
-This was actually the most time consuming part of the job as you had to move 3 or 4 statues just to get one into the right place.
-Thankfully the weather was on our side, and although it took us slightly longer than anticipated, everything was completed on time and ready for the auction starting that evening.
+This was actually the most time consuming part of the job.
+You had to move 3 or 4 statues just to get one into the right place.
+Thankfully the weather was on our side.
+Although it took us slightly longer than anticipated, everything was completed on time and ready for the auction starting that evening.

-Our MD Neil Purdie was present at the auction that evening to make sure everything went smoothly, and to offer our assistance to any buyers who wished to use our services to deliver their newly purchased statues.
-So this probably won’t be the last time you see an Oor Wullie post, as we’ll hopefully be delivering them all round the country!
+Our MD Neil Purdie was present at the auction that evening to make sure everything went smoothly.
+Also to offer our assistance to any buyers who wished to use our services to deliver their newly purchased statues.
+So this probably won’t be the last time you see an Oor Wullie post.
+We’ll hopefully be delivering them all round the country!